 Instructions

-- In a large pot, heat the olive oil over medium heat.
-Add onion and cook 2 to 3 minutes.
-Stir in the garlic and cook an additional minute.
-Add sausage, breaking into pieces with a wooden spoon, and cook until browned.
+- Brown sausage.
+In a large pot, heat 1 Tablespoon olive oil over medium heat.
+Add 1 cup onion and cook 2 to 3 minutes.
+Stir in 2 teaspoons garlic and cook an additional minute.
+Add 1 pound sausage, breaking into pieces with a wooden spoon, and cook until browned.
 Drain any excess grease.

-- Transfer sausage mixture to a 4 to 6 quart crockpot.
-Stir in chicken stock, tomatoes, and tomato paste until combined.
-Add the oregano, Italian seasoning, and basil.
+- Cook in slow cooker.
+Transfer sausage mixture to a 4 to 6 quart crockpot.
+Stir in 32 ounces chicken stock, 2 cans petite diced tomatoes, and 1 can tomato paste until combined.
+Add 1 teaspoon oregano, 1/2 teaspoon Italian seasoning, and 2-3 Tablespoon fresh chopped basil.
 Cook on low 3 to 4 hours or high 2 to 3 hours.

-- Add the noodles.
+- Add noodles.
+Add 8 lasagna noodles.
 If you prefer more liquid, stir in an extra 1/2 to 1 cup hot water or broth.
 Cover and cook an additional 30 minutes, or until noodles are tender.

-- Stir in the parmesan, mozzarella, salt, and pepper.
+- Stir in cheese.
+Stir in 1/4 cup parmesan, 1 cup mozzarella, salt, and pepper.
 Ladle soup into bowls and top with a spoonful of ricotta cheese and more basil, if desired.

 Notes